OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 ---
-title: Control Center V2
+title: Managing Octopus subscriptions
-description: Control Center is where you create and manage your Octopus subscriptions and their associated user access.
+description: Control Center is where you manage your Octopus subscriptions and their associated user access.
 position: 40
 ---

-Control Center is where you create and manage your Octopus subscriptions and their associated user access.
+Control Center is where you manage your Octopus subscriptions and their associated user access.

 There are two types of Octopus subscriptions:

 1. **Cloud Instances**: Deployments as-a-service
 2. **Server Licenses**: Octopus on your infrastructure

+This page focuses on Control Center V2, our new system for managing Octopus subscriptions.

 ## Control Center V1 and V2